 ALP National Conference: Members of the No Dump Alliance were at the Australian Labor Party's National Conference in Adelaide in December 2018 to encourage the ALP to adopt a responsible radioactive waste management policy.
 Read more here.

 No Dump Alliance meeting statement - April 2018.
 On 17th April 2018, members of the No Dump Alliance met in Port Augusta.
 Read the meeting statement here.

-The government has been pursing the site at Wallerberdina in the Flinders Ranges since it was chosen as the preferred site in April 2016.
-The dump is opposed by many Adnyamathanha Traditional Owners, and they were not consulted about the nomination of the site by former Liberal Party politician Grant Chapman.
+In April 2016, the federal government nominated the site at Wallerberdina in the Flinders Ranges as the one preferred site across Australia for a national nuclear waste dump.
+The dump was (and is) opposed by many Adnyamathanha Traditional Owners, and they were not consulted about the nomination of the site by former Liberal Party politician Grant Chapman.
 Even Traditional Owners who live next to the proposed dump site at Yappala Station were not consulted.